ramirorichmand/RR11_Boing/README.md

-# 18/05/23 RR11_UnconfirmedTitle
+# 18/05/23 RR11 Boing

 # Boing Game Project

-This project is an alternate version of the Dinosaur game found on the Chrome "No Internet" screen.
-The game is built using HTML, JavaScript, and CSS.
+This project is inspired by the Dinosaur game found on the Chrome "No Internet" screen.
+It is built for educational purposes and to showcase the use of HTML, JavaScript, and CSS in creating a simple game.

 ## 📋 Prerequisites